 In addition, the Corporate governance code gives the Statutory Auditors the power to verify the proper application of the criteria and assessment procedures adopted by the Board of Directors to evaluate the independence of its members.

-The Board of Statutory Auditors generally meets according to the schedule of its audit activities and whenever deemed necessary by its chairman.
+The Board of Statutory Auditors generally meets according to the schedule of its audit activities and whenever deemed necessary by its chair.

 Composition of the board